 Today, we will visit Montalcino, which is renowned for Brunello di Montalcino, a red wine that is widely regarded as one of the top three red wines in the world.
 You’ll have an opportunity to learn more about this wine with a visit to one of the region’s most prestigious wineries and cellars.
 Later, we will visit Montepulciano, a famous medieval village that is replete with Tuscan history and an area of the region that is renowned for its cultural summer festival and fairs.

 Our tour will continue with a visit to the city walls, where you’ll have an opportunity to watch skilled tradesmen and women at work using traditional manufacturing techniques to shape copper in their old artisan shops.
 We’ll also stop by some of the characteristic enoteche (wine shops).
-The day will end at one of the oldest farms of the Val di Chiana for a dinner of Chianina IGP beef, Cinta Senese pork, and fabulous local wine.
+The day will end at one of the local Tuscany Trattoria before coming back to the accommodation.

 This is most certainly a day for wine enthusiasts!
 Today, we will get an opportunity to visit the Chianti region of Tuscany, where you’ll tour some of the area’s most notable castles and vineyards and learn the deepest secrets of Chianti’s renowned wines.
-Our tour will also include a visit to an extra virgin olive producer, where you’ll have a chance to learn more about Tuscany’s olive groves and artisan oils.
+Our tour might also include a visit to an extra virgin olive producer, where you’ll have a chance to learn more about Tuscany’s olive groves and artisan oils.
 Having sampled some of Chianti’s famous fare, we will head off to Greve to visit Tuscany’s most renowned butchery and deli.
 Once you have had the chance to stock up on the area’s high-quality produce, we’ll stop off at a local family-run trattoria, where you will be treated to a delicious Tuscan meal.
-We will end the day with a fine dinner of delicious T-bone steak Panzano at the craziest butchery in the world, Dario Cecchini’s macellaria.

 Breakfast —> Drop off